Nicholas’s Story | How & Why US Funerals Online Was Founded

 On my return to London the following week, I enrolled in a 12-week web page design course through a local college in Greenwich.
 It was somewhat daunting to start, as I had never used computers in my life.

-I began to create simple web pages over the next few weeks and started offering my web design services to local small businesses.
+Over the next few weeks, I began creating simple web pages and started offering my web design services to local small businesses.
 I knew this was the future and that the business world would quickly adapt to this new media and marketing opportunity.

-I spent endless hours each week looking at how corporations were beginning to market their new websites and paid particular attention to the design aspect, which, looking back now, was extremely basic compared to today.
+I spent endless hours each week studying how corporations were beginning to market their new websites and paid particular attention to the design aspect, which, looking back now, was extremely basic compared to today’s standards.

 In the spring of 1998, my grandmother was diagnosed with cancer and sadly passed away only 6 months later.
 It was my first experience of dealing with the death and bereavement of a close family member.